MichaelHu07/youtube_shorts_pipeline/README.md

 ```

 ### 3. Add Background Videos
-Place your background videos (MP4, MOV, AVI, MKV) in the `data/videos/` folder.
+Place background videos in the `data/videos/` folder.

 ### 4. Run the Pipeline
 ```bash